crcdng/tezos_statz/README.md

 A demonstration app written in [Flutter](https://flutter.dev/) that allows to view [Tezos](https://tezos.com/) blockchain data (balance and list of transactions).
 On Android and iOS it includes a QR code scanner to scan the Tezos address.

-Tezos Statz Demo calls the TzPro REST API provided by Blockwatch https://blockwatch.cc/.
+Tezos Statz Demo calls the TzPro REST API (formerly TzStats) provided by Blockwatch https://blockwatch.cc/.

 The TzPro API is documented here: https://docs.tzpro.io/.
 It requires an API key from Blockwatch that you can get for free here: https://tzpro.io/.